 Musician and composer William Christopher “W.C.”
 Handy was born on November 16, 1873, in Florence, Alabama.
 Widely known as the “Father of the Blues,” Handy is recognized as one of the leaders in popularizing blues music.
 Young Handy’s interest in music was discouraged by his family and his church.
 He once saved his money and purchased a guitar which his father, Charles Bernard Handy, a pastor, made him return in exchange for a dictionary.
 Handy joined a band as a teenager and purchased a cornet which he kept secret from his parents.

 Despite having little formal training, W.C.
-Handy was exceptionally bright and in 1892 at the age of 19 he traveled to Birmingham to take a State teaching exam.
+Handy was exceptionally bright.
+In 1892, he traveled to Birmingham to take a state teaching exam.
 He passed with ease and briefly became a schoolteacher.
 Handy soon realized, however, that teaching was a poor-paying profession and quit to pursue a career in music.

 Earning a living on the road proved difficult, however, and in 1909 Handy settled in Memphis.
 There he organized a band that performed on Beale Street.
 It was here that Handy wrote his first song “Mr. Crump,” as a campaign tune for mayoral candidate and later political boss E.H.
 Crump.
 The song, which Handy renamed “Memphis Blues,” became nationally popular.
 In 1912, “Memphis Blues” made history when it became the first commercially published blues song.